BreakellrZ/trader_base/README.md

 **Won't-Have**: Features that are explicitly excluded from the project scope.

+**I used T-shirt sizing for comparative sizing rather than actual story points, I felt this was a better way visually for me as it was just myself working on this project.
+These ranged from small to xtra large for each User Story.**

 ### List of user stories sorted by Epic :

 <details>